Leaking pipes are a headache, but something even worse than that is a leaking pipe that lurks in the dark and goes undetected.

 Tighten the tool around the tube, right below the leaky spot, and keep rotating until you have a cleanly cut section.
 Also, make sure to repeat the process above the crack.

-Furthermore, clean and dry the section properly, ensuring that it is free from obstructions.
+Furthermore, clean and dry the section properly, ensuring it is free from obstructions.

 4. Mount A Repair Sleeve

-A copper repair sleeve can’t be directly mounted on a pipe, meaning you’ll have to heat one end of the repair sleeve using a blowtorch.
+A copper repair sleeve can’t be directly mounted on a pipe, so heat one end using a blowtorch.
 Let the soldered part melt down nicely and fit it with the pipe, sealing the joint.

-Wait for another ten minutes, giving it sufficient time to cool before following the same procedure for the upper end.
-Once done, double-check the leak, and when you are satisfied, you can move ahead to fix the wall.
+Wait for another ten minutes, giving it sufficient time to cool, before following the same procedure for the upper end.
+Once done, double-check the leak; when satisfied, you can fix the wall.

-You need to take proper preventive measures while using the blowtorch and work with utmost caution.
+You must take proper preventive measures while using the blowtorch and work cautiously.
 Hence, don’t forget to wear safety gloves and goggles.

 5. Patch Up The Wall